KOKUMUbooker/Pacman_game/README.md

    <!-- ![Game lost screen](./readme_assets/game_over_screen.png) -->
    <img src="./readme_assets/game_over_screen.png" alt="drawing" width="50%" height="50%"/>

-## Game Play Mechanics
+## Gameplay Mechanics

 The gameplay is centered around Pac-Man consuming all pellets while avoiding pursuit by the ghosts.
 Each of the ghosts has 3 modes:

 ### i) Scatter Mode

-Default starting mode for all ghosts whereby they target their respective corners within the game map.
+• Default starting mode for all ghosts whereby they target their respective corners within the game map.

 • The target corners are inaccessible and the ghosts cannot stop moving or reverse direction.